Schulich is no longer accepting applications to the iBBA program. Beginning Fall 2023 students can apply to the BBA program.

 Chart your career path.
 Through your choice of Schulich’s cutting-edge specializations, your global mindset and the skills you acquire working with very talented and motivated classmates, you will be sought after by top employers.
 Whether as an Investment Banking Analyst, Assistant Brand Manager, Marketing Research Analyst or Staff Accountant pursuing your CPA designation, the Schulich iBBA will provide you with the platform to succeed.

-As a Schulich iBBA student, you’ll have access to the Schulich Career Development Centre (CDC).
+As a Schulich iBBA student, you’ll have access to the Schulich Centre for Career Design (CCD).
 Benefit from individual industry and career advising with our certified coaches, who have a unique combination of knowledge and experience in major industries.
-Meet alumni, recruiters and corporate leaders at corporate information sessions and other CDC events as well as get online access to the very best career tools available.Visit the Career Development Centre
+Meet alumni, recruiters and corporate leaders at corporate information sessions and other CCD events as well as get online access to the very best career tools available.Visit the Centre for Career Design

 Our iBBA could lead you to an exciting career in an organization such as...